Owen Wright (American football): Baltimore Ravens

 On April 29, 2023, Wright was signed to the Baltimore Ravens as an undrafted free agent after going unselected in the 2023 NFL draft.
-He was waived on August 29, 2023 but he was signed on the practice squad two days later.
-He was promoted from the practice squad on October 28, 2023.
-He signed a reserve/future contract on January 29, 2024.
-He was placed on injured reserve on August 27, 2024.
+He was waived on August 29, but he was re-signed on the practice squad two days later.
+Wright was promoted from the practice squad on October 28.
+He signed a reserve/future contract with Tampa Bay on January 29, 2024.
+He was placed on injured reserve on August 27.

 Tampa Bay Buccaneers

 On July 31, 2025, Wright signed with the Tampa Bay Buccaneers.
 He was waived on August 26 as part of final roster cuts.
 On October 7, Wright was re-signed to the practice squad.
 He was promoted to the active roster on November 14.
+Wright was waived on November 29, and was subsequently re-signed to the team's practice squad.

+On January 8, 2026, Wright signed a reserve/futures contract with the Buccaneers.
+He was waived by Tampa Bay on May 11.

+Houston Texans

+On August 8, 2026, Wright signed with the Houston Texans.
+On August 29, he was waived.